kzssc/ac-cv/index.md

 ## Work in Progress and Presentations

+`October 2024`
+__"How, if any, is Meaningful about Self-employment?"__
+- UPF Law PhD Jornada Conference

 `February 2024`
 __"Is Well Done Enough?: An Analysis on Meaningful Work"__
 - Warwick Graduate Conference in Political and Legal Theory 2024